2001 Atlanta Falcons season: Roster

+Preseason

 Regular season

 This was the Falcons’ 32nd and final season as a member of the NFC West Division.
 If one counts its predecessor, the Coastal Division of the NFL’s Western Conference prior to the 1970 merger, it was the franchise’s 35th season in this division.
 The Falcons moved to the new NFC South as part of the NFL’s realignment plan for the following season.